-7.6 If the Client fails to make any payment due to the Developer on or by the due date for payment, then, without prejudice to the Developer’s other rights and remedies (including, but not limited to those under Clause 14), the Client shall pay interest on the overdue sum from the due date for payment until the payment of that overdue sum, whether before or after judgment.
+7.8 If the You fail to make any payment due to Us on or by the due date for payment, then, without prejudice to Our other rights and remedies (including, but not limited to those under Clause 14), You shall pay interest on the overdue sum from the due date for payment until the payment of that overdue sum, whether before or after judgment.

 8.1 Paid Subscription Services appropriate to your Subscription will be available to you immediately when We send you a Subscription Confirmation and will continue to be available for the duration of your Subscription (including any renewals), or until the Contract is otherwise ended.

 8.2 In some limited circumstances, We may need to suspend the provision of Paid Subscription Services (in full or in part) for one or more of the following reasons:

 8.2.1 To fix technical problems or to make necessary minor technical changes, as described above in sub-Clause 5.2;